guymella/Hue_Console/README.md

  if Username is not specified in the command line arguments the monitor will prompt you to initiate a handshake with the bridge device to get a username.

+# Simulator

+This program connects to the virtual Hue Bridge simulator. instructions at https://www.npmjs.com/package/hue-simulator

 # Arguments

  -v URL  :: Specify Virtual Bridge URL, default = localhost.